jun-sato/AnatPaste/README.md

  <span>　</span>|          <span>　</span>|---abnormal

 You must specify the name of normal directory in dataset.py and run_training.py and eval.py.The name of abnormal directory is anything you like.
-In this github directory, we use Zhanglab dataset and Chexpert dataset, so their normal directory name  good and No Finding, respectively.
+In this github directory, we use Zhanglab, Chexpert, and RSNA dataset, so their normal directory name  good and No Finding, respectively.

 ## Run Training